paulross/skiplist/docs/source/rolling_median.rst

       - 23
       - -96
       - Child process now using the normal memory for a Python process.
+    * - After child processes complete.
+      - 227
+      - +2
+      -
+      -
+      -
+      -
+      - Children have written to write shared memory which is now included in the parent memory RSS.
+    * - After creating empty numpy write array.
+      - 227
+      -
+      -
+      -
+      -
+      -
+      - NOTE: Buffer is lazily allocated.
+    * - After writing write shared memory to numpy write array.
+      - 419
+      - +192
+      -
+      -
+      -
+      -
+      - Not sure why this twice what is expected (100Mb).
     * - After unlink write array spec.
       - 321
-      - +96
+      - -98
       -
       -
       -
       -
-      - Children have written to write array which is now included in the parent memory RSS.
+      -
     * - After unlink read array spec.
       - 226
       - -95